What is an IVA?

 An individual voluntary arrangement, or IVA, is a formal agreement between you and the people you owe money to, known as creditors.
 This freezes your current debt and allows you to make monthly payments over a specified period, based on what is affordable to you.
 Your creditors should also stop charging interest on your debts once you have an IVA in place.
 Any remaining money you owe after this period will then be written off.

 To arrange an IVA, you’ll need to work with a qualified professional known as an Insolvency Practitioner (IP) who will help you sort out a proposal to send to your creditors for agreement.
 You can also set up an IVA via charitable organisations like StepChange.
-It’s worth noting that there are always some costs and fees involved with an IVA although these can vary.
+There are costs and fees involved with the setting up and management of an IVA although these can vary.

 Which debts can I include in an IVA?